 It takes a small fraction of space to move people in one bus than it does to transport them in dozens of cars.
 Not only does this require fewer resources to transport a greater amount of people, but it also allows more space to be available for people to use, rather than said space being reserved for the personal automobile.
 Projects such as “Open Streets” and car-free days have increasingly become popular in cities around the globe, and many of these streets have remained car-free for longer or even permanently in some cases.
 Projects such as these reduce the burden on the climate enormously, as they reduce air pollution and carbon emissions.
 Public transport needs to be an integral part of these projects, as its implementation and system integration can help people understand why ditching the car and opting to go by public transport is better for them and the planet.

 Public transport is a social activity, as you are often interacting with many other people.
 Increased daily social interaction is proven to improve mental and physical health, as well as to lengthen lifespan.
-Many public transport hubs have also evolved into social hubs, with shops, restaurants and many other businesses popping up either in stations or around them.
+Many public transport hubs have also evolved into social hubs, with shops, restaurants, and many other businesses popping up either in stations or around them.
 This is a great thing because it encourages people to shop where they live, and ironically, can reduce the amount that some people need to travel.
 Think about it: why do you need to travel around the city to buy what you need when everything you are looking for is within walking distance?
-Making transport hubs and stations into community areas with businesses can do many things to make a neighbourhood more complete and make many people’s lives easier with less time and energy required travelling to get what they need in their everyday lives.

 Happy Travel, Happy Life

-Travel by public transport is scientifically proven to make people happier.
-The stress of being behind the wheel, dealing with traffic and paying an incredibly high price for gas certainly does not produce this result.
+Traveling by public transport is scientifically proven to make people happier.
+The stress of being behind the wheel, dealing with traffic, and paying an incredibly high price for gas certainly does not produce this result.

 Is Public Transport Cheaper Than Driving?